ibm-bluemix-mobile-services/mobiledashboard-storecatalog-backend/template/readme.md

 `cf push`

-This will use the `manifest.yml` file that was generated when we provisioned the application to upload the project on Bluemix.
+This will use the `manifest.yml` file that was generated when we provisioned the application to upload the project to Bluemix.

 ### Using the Store Catalog Backend and API
 You will see a Store Catalog Backend when you visit the application route.
 A landing page displays information about this template.